keptn-contrib/dynatrace-service/documentation/slis-via-dashboard.md

 ### Problems tiles

 A problems tile on the dashboard is mapped to an SLI `problems` with the total count of open problems.
 A corresponding SLO specifies that `problems` is a key SLI with a pass criterion of `<=0`.

-As dashboards currently do not offer a tile for security problems, an additional SLI `security_problems` is also added with the total count of open security problems.
-A corresponding SLO specifies that `security_problems` is a key SLI with a pass criterion of `<=0`.

 ### SLO tiles